animatlabs/animatlabs.github.io/_posts/2022-11-04-di-multiple-implementations-of-same-interface.md

 ## Problem

-As we can notice on the code snippet above, we have used the same interface `IService` to reference all the dependencies.
-In general, whenever we talk about DIs, in the `Configure` method of the `Startup.cs` we generally register those with the help of interfaces to classes, but lets see the problem here...
+As we can notice in the code snippet above, we have used the same interface `IService` to reference all the dependencies.
+In general, whenever we talk about DIs, in the `Configure` method of the `Startup.cs` we generally register those with the help of interfaces to classes, but let's see the problem here...

 ```c#
 internal class Startup : FunctionsStartup